SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 Improving Sort Performance on Text Keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When using VARCHAR, ensure that the maximum length defined in the table structure is as small as necessary.
+When using TEXT, ensure that the maximum length defined in the table structure is as small as necessary.
-For example, if you're storing phone numbers, don't define the field as ``VARCHAR(255)``, as that affects sort performance.
+For example, if you're storing phone numbers, don't define the field as ``TEXT(255)``, as that affects sort performance.

 You can run a query to get the maximum column length (e.g. ``MAX(LEN(a_column))``), and potentially modify the table structure.